-How to make a large garden easier to manage
+Three tips that can make a large garden easier to manage

-Consider the purpose of your garden.
-Does it currently bring you joy?
-If you want to spend less time maintaining your garden and more time enjoying it, a low-maintenance, easier to manage space could be the way forward.
+If you want to spend less time looking after your garden and more time enjoying the fruits of your labour with friends and family then ensuring it’s an easier to manage space with low-maintenance plants could be just the thing.

 Step 1.
 Understand your space

 Take a good look at the space you have available, perhaps even draw an outline of what you have to work with.
 Understanding the area available, as well as your goals for the garden, will help when it comes to making key decisions for managing a large garden.

 Separating your space into zones could also help reduce how much time you spend looking after your garden, as well as give you more ways to enjoy the outdoor space.

 One great way to divide the space is by use.
 You could, for example, have an area filled with wildflowers for attracting wildlife, with bird feeders and flowing water, and a separate area for entertaining with a table and chairs and plant-filled pots.
 There are so many options.

 If your garden is mostly lawn and you no longer wish to spend hours on the weekend mowing and tending it, one option is to replace it with artificial grass.

 Turf is great way to ensure you have healthy-looking, green grass all year round, without the effort of spending long hours mowing, fertilizing or any upkeep at all!
 Turf is easy to purchase online, but it’s best to have it installed by professionals to make sure it’s done properly and there are no problems in the future.